-The Negroni is back in a big way.
-Seductively vermillion, bracingly bitter, herbaceously complex—but still refreshing – it’s no wonder the historic drink is experiencing a revival.
-To stir one up at home, follow our tips and recipe below for the perfect Negroni.
+Seductively vermillion, bracingly bitter, complex yet refreshing – it’s no wonder the iconic drink continues to enjoy a revival.
+To stir one up at home, follow our tips and the recipe below to make the perfect Negroni.

 With its associations of Italian style and la bella vita, the Negroni has always had a blush of romanticism about it.
-Like all of the best classic cocktails, it also comes shrouded in lore: supposedly, the cocktail was invented when one Count Camillo Negroni marched into the Caffè Casoni bar in Florence in 1919 and asked for a stronger version of his Americano (a mix of Campari, sweet vermouth, and soda).
-The story goes that he’d developed a taste for spirits after working as a rodeo cowboy in the American West.
-And thus, the Negroni was born.
+And, like all classic cocktails, it was created many years ago in 1919 when Count Camillo Negroni marched into the Caffè Casoni in Florence and asked for a stronger version of an Americano, which is an equal parts mix of Campari, sweet vermouth and soda.
+Faced with this spirited request, the bartender swapped the soda water for gin and the rest, as they say, is history.

-We like to slightly nudge up the proportion of gin in our perfect Negroni, for a final result that’s beautifully balanced and oh so sippable.
+But while this easy-to-remember recipe produces reliably delicious results, we sometimes like to slightly nudge up the proportion of gin in our perfect Negroni for a final result that’s beautifully balanced and oh-so sippable.

-Unlike the Martini, say, the Negroni works well served up or on the rocks.
-If you prefer yours sans rocks, stir your ingredients over ice before straining into a chilled coupette.
-We, however, tend to enjoy a Negroni on the rocks for its sunny, aperitif quality.
-Instead of a handful of quickly melting cubes, though, a large block or sphere of ice will chill without over-diluting.
-A cut-crystal rocks glass looks particularly smashing.
+Unlike a classic Martini, for example, the Negroni works well served straight up or on the rocks.
+If you prefer yours without ice, simply stir the ingredients over a few cubes before straining into a chilled coupette.
+On a personal note, however, we tend to enjoy a Negroni on the rocks for its sunny, aperitif quality.
+For this, adding a large block or sphere of ice is a good way to chill your drink without over-diluting.

 As for the sweet vermouth, there are a number of different options.
-We find that Carpano Antica is an excellent all-rounder for Negronis, while Cinzano Rosso certainly works in a pinch (as does Martini Rosso).
+We find that Carpano Antica is an excellent all-rounder for Negronis, while Cinzano Rosso also works well (as does Martini Rosso).
 For a Negroni of extra bitterness and complexity, rich and potent Punt e Mes is also a good selection.

-As for garnish, orange is the classic choice.
-Some like to flame their twists, while others drop in whole slices for that extra citrusy boost.
-We say it depends on your mood—both are a good option.
+When it comes to a garnish, orange is the classic choice.
+Some like to flame their twists, while others drop in whole slices for an extra citrusy boost.
+We say it depends on your mood as both are a good option.